silkycell/Paint-3D-Project-Manager-Old/README.md

 # Paint 3D Project Manager
+> Somehow more stable than Paint 3D Itself!

 ## How to use:
 When you open the program for the first time, it'll take you to a page with all of your projects.
 (If it takes you to a window dialogue, just choose your "Projects.json" file)